ikr/ikr.su-blog/_posts/2015-01-27-is-an-inheritance.markdown

 -- Good.
 Let's imagine us implementing a `Rectangle` class, having methods `changeHeight(h)` and `changeWidth(w)`.
 Say, that's a vector graphics program...
 You tell a rectangle to change the height or width, and it triggers a redraw.

 -- Sure.
 But I'd advise you to indicate the units of measurement in such an interface.

--- Let's just suppose we use [SI](https://en.wikipedia.org/wiki/International_System_of_Units) for everything, OK?
-Anyway, it's irrelevant for what I'm trying to get across.
+-- Let's just agree we're using [SI](https://en.wikipedia.org/wiki/International_System_of_Units) for everything, OK?
+Anyway, it's irrelevant for what I'm trying to convey.
+Suppose now we need a class for a `Square`.
+Is `Square` a `Rectangle`?

+-- You've already asked.

+-- Indeed.
+Should I code it as `class Square extends Rectangle` then?

+-- Yes...

+-- What will be special about the `Square`'s implementation of `changeHeight(h)` and `changeWidth(w)`?

+-- Well, a `Square` has to remain a square.
+Therefore, adjusting width/height will also result in adjusting height/width.

+-- Precisely!
+Now imagine...